 A student who has withdrawn from the University for any reason must apply for re-enrolment through the Enrolment Office.
-If it has been two years or less since the student was last enrolled at the University, it may not be necessary for the student to complete the entire admissions process.
+If it has been two years or less since the student was last enrolled at the University, it may not be necessary to complete the entire admission process.
 The student should complete a new application form indicating on the form that they are applying for re-enrolment.
-Applications for re-enrolment will be accepted up to

-30 days prior to the first day of class for any given semester.
-Students re-enrolled return under the same academic standing as when they withdrew from Kingswood.
+Students who reenrol return under the same academic standing as when they withdrew from Kingswood.
 Students must meet the academic requirements of the program in effect at the time of re-enrolment.